-Name Description Incentives (financial and other) The program aims to: increase the number of skilled Aboriginal and Torres Strait Islander people working in the primary health care sector, create viable career pathways in health for Aboriginal and Torres Strait Islander people, and build the capacity of Aboriginal Community Controlled Health Services (ACCHSs) to provide culturally appropriate health care to its clients.
-Funded organisations administer the program on the department's behalf, and work with ACCHSs to identify, recruit and support Aboriginal and Torres Strait Islander trainees.
-Package (HLT) and some approved courses under the Community Services Training Package (CHC).
-IHWT program comprises administration activities to support employment of a Coordinator, trainee supports, promotion, and provides ongoing engagement and support to ACCHSs and RTOs.
+Name Description Incentives (financial and other) create viable career pathways in health for Aboriginal and Torres Strait Islander people, and build the capacity of Aboriginal Community Controlled Health Services (ACCHSs) to provide culturally appropriate health care to its clients.
+Funded organisations administer the program on the department's behalf, and work with ACCHSs to identify, recruit and support Aboriginal and Torres Strait Islander trainees. supports, promotion, and provides ongoing engagement and support to ACCHSs and RTOs.
 The Traineeship component provides trainee wages, travel and accommodation support for trainees.
 First Nations Health Worker Traineeship (FNHWT) Program The First Nations Health Worker Traineeship Program provides funding to the National Aboriginal Community Controlled Health Organisation (NACCHO) to deliver the program.
-Program aims to: increase supply of health workers and practitioners address health workforce shortages in rural, regional and remote Australia ensure capable and qualified workforce.
+Program aims to: increase the supply of health workers and practitioners, address health workforce shortages in rural, regional and remote Australia, and ensure capable and qualified workforce.
 The First Nations Health Worker Traineeship Program funds the relevant Aboriginal Community Controlled Health Organisation to support the trainee's clinical placement, and the RTO.
 This supports successful completion of the qualification.
-During the program, trainees will be able to access tutoring and mentoring, help with English literacy, travel and accommodation, as well as other supports.
-Lowitja O'Donoghue Foundation - Nursing Scholarships The Lowitja O'Donoghue Foundation Nursing Scholarships support aspiring and current nurses in advancing their qualifications.
+During the program, trainees will be able to access tutoring and mentoring, help with English literacy, travel and Lowitja O'Donoghue Foundation - Nursing Scholarships The Lowitja O'Donoghue Foundation Nursing Scholarships support aspiring and current nurses in advancing their qualifications.
 Funding is provided to the National Indigenous Australians Agency (NIAA) to support the Lowitja O'Donoghue Foundation Nursing Scholarships.
 The scholarships will increase the number of Aboriginal and Torres Strait Islander nurses who are able to provide culturally safe care, which positively impacts on all Aboriginal and Torres Strait Islander people.
-The scholarships are open to all Aboriginal and Torres Strait Islander students enrolled in either a Diploma of Nursing, Bachelor of Nursing or higher-degree course, across all MM locations.
+The scholarships are open to all Aboriginal and Torres Strait Islander students enrolled in either a Diploma of Nursing, Bachelor of Nursing or higher-degree course, across all MMs.
 The scholarships can be used to cover course fees and/or some study costs (such as course-related accommodation and transport).
-Nursing in Primary Health The NiPHC program aims to build capability and capacity among the primary Payments are made to nurses and mentors in the TPP.
+Nursing in Primary Health Care (NiPHC) program The NiPHC program aims to build capability and capacity among the primary health care nursing workforce by promoting employment of and providing Payments are made to nurses and mentors in the TPP.